-- Variable remuneration deferral rules are applicable to Identified Staff and other employees whose remuneration places them at the same remuneration level as Identified Staff employees; - At least 50% of the variable remuneration component will be deferred over a 3-year period; - This percentage should be increased to 60% when the amount of variable remuneration represents more than 100% of the fixed remuneration; - The deferred payments shall be made in three instalments, according to the following scheme: - i.
-Upfront Payment → paid in the awarded year: Total awarded Variable Remuneration ×50% (60% regarding 2021 variable remuneration) - ii.
-Payment of Deferred Components - $N+1 \rightarrow (Total \ awarded \ Variable \ Remuneration-Upfront \ Payment) \times 40\%$ - $N+2 \rightarrow (Total \ awarded \ Variable \ Remuneration-Upfront \ Payment) \times 30\%$ - N+3 \rightarrow (Total awarded Variable Remuneration-Upfront Payment) ×30% - Any variable remuneration payment which has been revoked is considered irreversibly cancelled. - The right of revocation is assessed each calendar year and applies to the deferred component of the variable remuneration on that specific year in analysis. - Revocation on Employee's Own Initiative: - i.
+- Variable remuneration deferral rules are applicable to Identified Staff; - At least 50% of the variable remuneration component will be deferred over a 3-year period; - This percentage should be increased to 60% when the amount of variable remuneration represents more than 100% of the fixed remuneration; - The deferred payments shall be made in three instalments, according to the following scheme: - i.
+Upfront Payment paid in the awarded year: Total awarded Variable Remuneration ×50% - ii.
+Payment of Deferred Components - N+1 (Total awarded Variable Remuneration-Upfront Payment) ×40% - N+2 (Total awarded Variable Remuneration-Upfront Payment) ×30% - N+3 (Total awarded Variable Remuneration-Upfront Payment) ×30% - Any variable remuneration payment which has been revoked is considered irreversibly cancelled. - The right of revocation is assessed each calendar year and applies to the deferred component of the variable remuneration on that specific year in analysis. - Revocation on Employee's Own Initiative: - i.
 The Identified Staff member voluntarily leaves the Bank; - ii.
 The executive member of the Board of Directors voluntarily terminates his or her mandate before the end of respective term; - iii.
-Under the circumstance that a staff member of Haitong Bank Group is seconded or transferred to another Haitong Group entity, this event is not consider as revocation on employee's own initiative. - Revocation Due to Other Reasons - i.
-Collective Events: - Under the circumstance that the payment of the deferred variable remuneration triggers the breach of certain regulatory capital and liquidity ratios, then the shareholder has the right to completely revoke such payment in that given year;

-• The regulatory capital and liquidity ratios are: Total Capital Ratio, Common Equity Tier 1 ratio (CET1), Liquidity Coverage ratio (LCR) and Net Stable Funding ratio (NSFR).
+Under the circumstance that a staff member of Haitong Bank Group is seconded or transferred to another Haitong Group entity, this event is not consider as revocation on employee's own initiative. - Revocation Due to Other Reasons - Collective Events: - Under the circumstance that the payment of the deferred variable remuneration triggers the breach of certain regulatory capital and liquidity ratios, then the shareholder has the right to completely revoke such payment in that given year; - The regulatory capital and liquidity ratios are: Total Capital Ratio, Common Equity Tier 1 ratio (CET1), Liquidity Coverage ratio (LCR) and Net Stable Funding ratio (NSFR). - ii.

-ii.
 Individual Events: